mbeck5/pause_project_home_display/README.md

 # Fast Pause Project - Home Automation Display

-For work sabbatical, I am going to work on a home display.
+This project is for a home display running on a raspberry pi 3B.
 I plan on incorporating many different forms of automation for my home while consolidating it all into a home display.
-My day 1 plan is to use Magic Mirror as the basis for my home display and use Google Assistant + IFTT for home automation.
+My day 1 plan is to use Magic Mirror as the foundation for my home display and use Google Assistant + IFTT for home automation.